githubwua/java-wua-app-wwwgcs/README.md

 Web Server + Google Cloud Storage
 ==================================

-This is a web server running on Google App Engine (GAE).
+This is a web server running on Google App Engine (project name required).
 Web content is read from Google Cloud Storage (bucket name required).
-Access is managed by adding user to GAE project.
+Access is managed by adding users to the GAE project.

 ## Setup

-Run these commands to set up Google Cloud SDK
+Download and install Google Cloud SDK, then run these commands to set it up.

 ```
     gcloud init